Jackson Post-Traumatic Stress Disorder Attorney

 “A Veteran will be able to establish the occurrence of an in-service stressor through his or her own testimony, provided that: (1) the Veteran is diagnosed with PTSD; (2) a VA psychiatrist or psychologist, or a psychiatrist or psychologist with whom VA has contracted confirms that the claimed stressor is adequate to support a PTSD diagnosis; (3) the Veteran’s symptoms are related to the claimed stressor; and (4) the claimed stressor is consistent with the places, types, and circumstances of the Veteran’s service and the record provides no clear and convincing evidence to the contrary.”

-If you think you may be eligible for disability benefits on the basis of post-traumatic stress disorder or other service-related disabilities, contact Derek L. Hall, PLLC, today for a free consultation.
+If you think you may be eligible for disability benefits on the basis of post-traumatic stress disorder or other service-related disabilities, contact Derek L. Hall, P, today for a free consultation.
 We can offer guidance regarding your eligibility.

 To find out if you have a claim for veterans disability benefits, contact our Jackson Post-Traumatic Stress Disorder Attorneys online or call toll free at 601-202-2222.